ComplianceAsCode/content/tests/README.md

 #### How rule validation scenarios work

-In directory `/tests/data` there are directories mirroring tree structure of Benchmark.
+In directory `tests/data` there are directories mirroring tree structure of Benchmark.
+This readme is already in `tests` directory.

 The difference between Benchmark tree structure (eg. `/linux_os/guide/`) and the test scenario tree is that the group directories have added `group_` prefix